 Looking for professional marital counselling?

-Imagine if a professional marriage counsellor contacted you and saved you the time and effort calling people who don't answer their phones or put you on hold only to tell you that they can meet you in a month.
+Imagine if a professional relationship coach contacted you, saving you the time and effort of calling people who don't answer their phones; or who put you on hold only to tell you that they can only meet in a month?

 My name is Mark Connelly.
-I'm a registered psychologist and marriage counsellor based in Kenilworth, Cape Town.
+I'm a registered psychologist based in Kenilworth, Cape Town.

 There are four things I suggest you can start doing right now.